damonjones/EasyCSV/README.markdown

     $reader = new \EasyCSV\Reader('read.csv');

-If the first row of the CSV file is a headers (consisting of column names), then you can read it in:
-    $reader->readHeaders();

 If you want to manually set the headers, then pass an array of column names:

     $reader->setHeaders(array('column1', 'column2', 'column3'));